zouyee/fileutils/README.md

 # fileutils

-collection of utilities for file manipulation in ziglang
+Collection of utilities for file manipulation in ziglang